Xenophobia and discrimination in Turkey: Against Greeks

 Punitive Turkish nationalist exclusivist measures, such as a 1932 parliamentary law, barred Greek citizens living in Turkey from a series of 30 trades and professions from tailoring and carpentry to medicine, law and real estate.
 The Varlık Vergisi tax imposed in 1942 also served to reduce the economic potential of Greek businesspeople in Turkey.
-On 6–7 September 1955 anti-Greek riots were orchestrated in Istanbul by the Turkish military's Tactical Mobilization Group, the seat of Operation Gladio's Turkish branch; the Counter-Guerrilla.
+On 6–7 September 1955 anti-Christian riots were orchestrated in Istanbul by the Turkish military's Tactical Mobilization Group, the seat of Operation Gladio's Turkish branch; the Counter-Guerrilla.
 The events were triggered by the news that the Turkish consulate in Thessaloniki, north Greece—the house where Mustafa Kemal Atatürk was born in 1881—had been bombed the day before.
 A bomb planted by a Turkish usher of the consulate, who was later arrested and confessed, incited the events.
 The Turkish press conveying the news in Turkey was silent about the arrest and instead insinuated that Greeks had set off the bomb.
 Although the mob did not explicitly call for Greeks to be killed, over a dozen people died during or after the pogrom as a result of beatings and arson.
 Kurds, Jews, Armenians, Assyrians, Minority Muslims and Non-Muslim Turks were also harmed.
 In addition to commercial targets, the mob clearly targeted property owned or administered by the Greek Orthodox Church.
 73 churches and 23 schools were vandalized, burned or destroyed, as were 8 asperses and 3 monasteries.

 The pogrom greatly accelerated emigration of ethnic Greeks from Turkey, and the Istanbul region in particular.
 The Greek population of Turkey declined from 119,822 persons in 1927, to about 7,000 in 1978.
 In Istanbul alone, the Greek population decreased from 65,108 to 49,081 between 1955 and 1960.

 The Greek minority continues to encounter problems relating to education and property rights.
 A 1971 law nationalized religious high schools, and closed the Halki seminary on Istanbul's Heybeli Island which had trained Orthodox clergy since the 19th century.
-A later outrage was the vandalism of the Greek cemetery on Imbros on October 29, 2010.
+A later outrage was the vandalism of the Greek cemetery on Imbros on 29 October 2010.
 In this context, problems affecting the Greek minority on the islands of Imbros and Tenedos continue to be reported to the European Commission.

 As of 2007, Turkish authorities have seized a total of 1,000 immovables of 81 Greek organizations as well as individuals of the Greek community.
 On the other hand, Turkish courts provided legal legitimacy to unlawful practices by approving discriminatory laws and policies that violated fundamental rights they were responsible to protect.
 As a result, foundations of the Greek communities started to file complaints after 1999 when Turkey's candidacy to the European Union was announced.
 Since 2007, decisions are being made in these cases; the first ruling was made in a case filed by the Phanar Greek Orthodox College Foundation, and the decision was that Turkey violated Article 1 of Protocol No. 1 of the European Convention on Human Rights, which secured property rights.